forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP.
 Similar to the DP solution of "Problem 5.
 Longest Palindromic Substring".
 Let `isPalindrome[j, i]` be whether s[j...i] is a palindrome, and `cut[i]` be the minimum cuts for s[0...i].

+**133. Clone Graph**: Given a reference of a node in a connected undirected graph, return a deep copy (clone) of the graph.
+Each node in the graph contains a val (int) and a list (List[Node]) of its neighbors.

+BFS.
+Use a dictionary to map old node to new node.

 **134. Gas Station**: The problem is equivalent to: Find a position in a given array such that the accumulative sum in the clockwise direction is always non-negative.

 If the accumulative sum becomes negative, we reset it to 0.
 If it becomes non-negative, we record the current index.

+**135. Candy**: There are N children standing in a line.
+Each child is assigned a rating value.
+You are giving candies to these children subjected to the following requirements: 1\.
+Each child must have at least one candy.
+2\.
+Children with a higher rating get more candies than their neighbors.
+What is the minimum candies you must give?

+1\.
+From left to right, make sure each element is bigger than its previous element.
+2\.
+From right tot left, make sure each element is bigger than its next element.

 **136. Single Number**: Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.